gento-arg/magento-oca/README.md

 ### Setting CUIT number

 OCA use `CUIT` to identify his customers and validate contracts.
-To config `CUIT`, just go to `Stores -> Configuration` and select `Sales -> Tax`, in that form you will see a field `CUIT` under the group `Default Tax Destination Calculation`.

 ### Create operatories